hyperledger-labs/private-transaction-families/USAGE.md

     - ias-test-as.spid - includes the Service Provider ID you got from Intel Attestation Services
       (for example 887710ADAD9321C614316EC06F277331)
-    - ias-test-as.crt - the private certificate to use when
-      communicating with IAS
-    - ias-test-as.key - the private key for the private certificate
+    - ias-test-as.key - the key provided on the IAS portal for your connections
     - kds.hexstr - the Key Derivation Secret to use for creating the private ledger keys (for example 123456789012345678901234567890123456789012345678901234567890ABCD)